joshuapsteele/joshuapsteele.github.io/content/posts/2016-11-12-works-on-barth-and-bonhoeffer.md

 - Barth
 - Bonhoeffer
 - research
-title: 30 Works on Karl Barth &#038; Dietrich Bonhoeffer.
+title: 30 Works on Karl Barth and Dietrich Bonhoeffer.
 Are There Others?
 url: /works-on-barth-and-bonhoeffer/
 ---